Research Groups

 Group Leaders

 The Babraham Institute’s research focuses on understanding fundamental biology and its role in healthy ageing and disease.
 Our research groups form three strategic research programmes; Epigenetics, Signalling and Immunology.
-You can discover more about all our research groups below, and the list includes honorary group leaders affiliated with a specific research programme.
+You can discover more about all our research groups below, and the list includes honorary group leaders and associate group leaders affiliated with a specific research programme.
 In addition, the Institute operates several scientific facilities.
 Each facility employs a specialist team with skills and expertise in key cutting-edge research techniques.

 Maria Christophorou